cy6erGn0m/vertx3-lang-kotlin/docs/blogpost.md

 ```

 # Working example

-After all we can proceed to some simple example to demonstrate something working.
-Let it be small web app that calculates md5 hashes for files that user can upload using web form.
+Let's proceed with a simple example to demonstrate a full working application, that handles md5 hashes for file that a user can upload from a form.

-First of all lets start with empty HTTP server
+First of all lets start with an empty HTTP server

 ```kotlin
 import io.vertx.kotlin.lang.*